Frequently Asked Questions

 How do you model accessibility without taking insurance?

-I strongly feel that insurance companies could be doing better by all of us.
+I strongly feel that health insurance companies could be doing better by all of us.
 As a private practice psychotherapist, I choose what systems to be a part of and which ones to avoid.

 Due to my own lived experience growing up poor and working class, designing a business that models accessibility is important to me.
 I offer a limited sliding scale to those who otherwise would not be able to afford therapy with me.